Scarborough Shoal: Scarborough Shoal standoff

-In late 2016, following the state visit to Beijing of Philippine President Rodrigo Duterte seek warmer ties with China, the latter gave "fishing rights" to Filipino vessels to access the atoll for fishing.
+In late 2016, following the state visit to Beijing of Philippine President Rodrigo Duterte seeking warmer ties with China, the latter gave "fishing rights" to Filipino vessels to access the atoll for fishing.
 In January 2018, Philippine news outlet Rappler reported the China Coast Guard frequently took the catch of Filipino fisherfolk, paying them "two bottles of mineral water" worth about ₱20 for every ₱3,000 worth of fish.
 On 14 June 2018, China's destruction of Scarborough Shoal reefs had spread to the extent the damage was visible in satellite images, as confirmed by the University of the Philippines Diliman.

-Amid the steady deterioration of China-Philippines relations under Philippine President Bongbong Marcos on 30 April 2024, a Philippine Coast Guard (PCG) ship and a fisheries vessel, accompanied by invited journalists, attempted to approach the waters of the shoal.
+Amid the steady deterioration of China-Philippines relations under Philippine President Bongbong Marcos, on 30 April 2024, a Philippine Coast Guard (PCG) ship and a fisheries vessel, accompanied by invited journalists, attempted to approach the waters of the shoal.
 China Coast Guard ships responded by firing water cannons at the vessels, which sustained damage.
 PCG spokesperson Commodore Jay Tarriela later said the water cannon incident was not an "armed attack" that could trigger the US-Philippines Mutual Defense Treaty as there was no "death of a soldier or a member of the Philippine Coast Guard", citing President Marcos' earlier statement.